The Seven Summits challenge was first completed by American Dick Bass in 1985 and involves climbing the highest peaks on all 7 continents including…

 – First person in the world to completed the Seven Summits including descent to sea level was Noel Hanna.

-– The youngest Irish person to complete the Seven Summits was Dr. Clare O’Leary at age 34 in 2005.
+– The youngest Irish person to complete the Seven Summits was Ryan O’Sullivan (27) from Sligo in 2024.

-The controversy over two lists (such as it is) arose after Dick Bass first attempted to complete the highest peaks in the early 1980’s, using the widely recognised definition of the 7 geographic continents.
-This included Australia whose highest peak is the modest Kosciuszko.
-In response, Reinhold Messner claimed that Carstensz in Papua New Guinea (a larger and more technical peak) should be the highest for ‘Oceania’ rather than Kosciuszko for ‘Australia’.
-His claim was based on inclusion of all continental shelves too, however even that arbitrary extension would not have paired Carstensz to Australia.
+The controversy (such as it is) surrounding two Seven Summits lists arose after Dick Bass first completed the Seven Summits in the early 1980’s, using a widely recognised definition of the seven geographic continents.
+This included Australia with it’s modest Kosciuszko peak as the highest point.
+Soon after this feat had been completed, Reinhold Messner completed a slightly different Seven Summits list, claiming that Puncak Jaya (Carstensz Pyramid) in Papua New Guinea – a higher and more technical peak than Kosciuszko – should be the highest on the continent.
+His claim was based on inclusion of all continental shelves in the measurement, however even allowing for that geographic definition, it would still not make the list because Papua New Guinea is not on the Australian continental shelf.

-There are may debates about what constitutes a continent – Oceania is in fact a region, as is Australasia.
-Defining it by tectonic plates is imprecise too because there are more than 7 plates globally.
-Indeed the debate could widen on that point to why Europe is considered a continent at all as it doesn’t sit on a different tectonic plat to Asia and is not one continuous land mass surrounded by water (it is a shared landmass with Asia as Eurasia).
-Hence Elbrus should not be on the list at all if tectonics are the measure.
+There are many opinions over what constitutes a continent or indeed what the terms Australasia or Oceania mean.
+Defining continents by tectonic plates is also imprecise because the seven major plates are not the only tectonic plates on the planet (there are many!).
+Indeed the debate could widen to why Europe is considered a continent at all as it doesn’t sit on a different tectonic plate to Asia and is not one continuous land mass surrounded by water (it is a shared landmass with Asia as Eurasia).
+Hence Elbrus would not be on the list at all if tectonic plates were the strict datum, so instead we use the Ural mountains as the division between Europe and Asia.
 And on and on the debate goes.
-In some regions of the world, the education system teaches 7 continents, in others 6 continents (Eurasia) and in some 5 continents (Antarctica not considered as no human habitation), hence the opinions are many & varied.
+Furthermore, in some regions of the world the education system teaches seven continents, in others six continents (Eurasia) and in some five continents (Antarctica not considered a continent in some parts of the world as it has no human habitation), hence the opinions are many & varied depending on what datum you use or where in the world you learned your geography.

-But on the Seven Summits challenge itself, it is clear that the existence of Carstensz on the Messner List is more to do with a view on the required difficulty that a continental highest ‘deserves’, rather than a measure of what actually is the highest or not.
-This author reads the Seven Summits as being the highest in N America, S America, Europe, Africa, Asia, Australia and Antarctica, hence Kosciuszko (irrespective of its lack of technicality) is one of the Seven Summits.
+On the Seven Summits challenge itself, it is likely that the existence of Puncak Jaya on the Messner List is more a statement on relative difficulty rather than a measure of what actually is the highest or not on a defined continent.
+This author reads the Seven Summits as being the highest in North America, South America, Europe, Africa, Asia, Australia and Antarctica, hence Kosciuszko (irrespective of its lack of technicality and ease of climbing) is one of the Seven Summits because it is the highest point on a continent.
+However this writer also regards anyone who has completed the Messner list as also having completed the Seven Summits challenge, given that it is a challenge with two broadly accepted versions.